Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md

 ### Authentication errors

 Azure Monitor Query supports Azure Active Directory authentication.
 Both `LogsQueryClient` and `MetricsQueryClient` have methods to set the credential.
 To provide a valid credential, you can use the `Azure.Identity` package.
 For more details on getting started, see the [Azure Monitor Query library's README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/monitor/Azure.Monitor.Query/README.md#authenticate-the-client).
-You can also refer to the [Azure Identity library's documentation](https://docs.microsoft.com/dotnet/api/overview/azure/Identity-readme) for details on the credential types supported in `Azure.Identity`.
+For details on the credential types supported in `Azure.Identity`, see the [Azure Identity library's documentation](https://docs.microsoft.com/dotnet/api/overview/azure/Identity-readme).

-For more help with troubleshooting authentication errors, see the Azure Identity client library [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md).
+For more help with troubleshooting authentication errors, see the Azure Identity client library [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/identity/Azure.Identity/TROUBLESHOOTING.md).

 ## Troubleshooting logs query

 ### Troubleshooting insufficient access error for logs query

-If you get an HTTP error with status code 403 (Forbidden), it means the provided credentials doesn't have sufficient permissions to query the workspace.
+If you get an HTTP error with status code 403 (Forbidden), it means the provided credentials lack sufficient permissions to query the workspace.

 ```text
 "{"error":{"message":"The provided credentials have insufficient access to perform the requested operation","code":"InsufficientAccessError","correlationId":""}}"